ChronoSheets/ChronoSheets-PHP-Client/docs/Api/UsersApi.md

 # **usersGetTimesheetUser**
 > \ChronoSheetsClient\ChronoSheetsClientLibModel\CSApiResponseUserForManagement usersGetTimesheetUser($userId, $xChronosheetsAuth)

-Get a particular user in your organisation
+Get a particular user in your organisation.
+Requires the 'ManageOrganisationUsers' or 'ManageOrganisationGroups' permissions.

 ### Example
 ```php